venturadan/startup/notes.md

 	2. instead use DOM manipulation functions
 10. the inspector is using/manipulating the DOM just like we can
 11. why is server-side rendering becoming popular again? (makes crawling/understanding pages harder)
-	1. client-side rendering is faster and cheaper (for the server
+	1. client-side rendering is faster and cheaper (for the server owners)
 12. MDN has good articles about accessibility issues
 13. MDN has lots of events info (of course)
 14. Note `class` means something different in html/css than it does in JS (and other programming languages)
-15. scope is different in JS because lots of things use global scope stuff
+15. scope is different (than what?) in JS because lots of things use global scope stuff
 	1. `this` is telling you what scope you are in
 	2. global `this` is window and it is the default
 	3. for `strict`, `this` pointer for a global function is undefined because it has no parent class (it's `window` if not `strict`, but this causes trouble)